tartley/missile-commander/README.md

 * bombs rain down
   * I don't think they need to be polar.
   * Consider drawing creation area for editor?

+* missiles should also aim for the gaps between cities